Avery246813579/Computer-Science-Theory/Interviews/README.md

 - Check spelling errors
 - While doing a while loop with an iterator.
 Don't forget to increment it.
 - If you are interating through a matrix.
 Remember both parts of the array.
+- Remember to check variable names and constant values to be correct
+- More test cases